obriencj/pelican-inelegant/README.md

 produced as a transform/translate.
 So now images correctly clear and can be wrapped around with the `float` attribute.

+I removed redundant boundary lines, in particular between the last entry in a listing (projects, recent articles) and the footer.

-I also tweaked the footer to center the site title, and added a line break between title and subtitle (since some of mine were way too long when presented on a single line).
+I also tweaked the footer to have a similar gradient to the heading, to center the site title.

+For articles and pages, I added a line-break between the title and subtitle.
+For pages I added a sidebar to display publication and modified dates just like for articles.

 ### Pages